847-929-9492

 Heat pumps use electricity to pull heat from the outside air and then transfer the heat indoors.
 Meanwhile, furnaces burn oil or gas to produce heat.

-Furthermore, heat pumps are more versatile than furnaces.
+Furthermore, are more versatile than furnaces.
 They can function as heating machines in winter climates, and they can also function as air conditioners in the summer.
 On the other hand, furnaces only offer one functionality: to provide heat.

-How Much Do Heat Pumps Cost 1 Geothermal Heat Pumps
+How Much Do Heat Pumps Cost 1

 Heat Pump Cost Compared To A Furnance